Confirmation: Scriptural foundation

+A priest of the Church of Sweden elevates the host before the congregation during a Confirmation Mass at Oscar's Evangelical-Lutheran Church on the Third Sunday of Eastertide (top image).
+The confirmands receive the Holy Eucharist (bottom image).

 The roots of confirmation are found in the Church of the New Testament.
 In the Gospel of John chapter 14, Christ speaks of the coming of the Holy Spirit on the Apostles (John 14:15–26).
 Later, after his Resurrection, Jesus breathed upon them and they received the Holy Spirit (John 20:22), a process completed on the day of Pentecost (Acts 2:1–4).
 In Christianity, this Pentecostal outpouring of the Spirit was held as the sign of the messianic age foretold by the prophets (cf. Ezekiel 36:25–27; Joel 3:1–2).
 Its arrival was proclaimed by the Apostle Peter.
 Filled with the Holy Spirit, the apostles began to proclaim "the mighty works of God" (Acts 2:11; Cf. 2:17–18).
 After this point, the New Testament records the apostles bestowing the Holy Spirit upon others through the laying on of hands.

 Three texts make it certain that a laying on of hands for the imparting of the Spirit – performed after the water-bath and as a complement to this bath – existed already in the earliest apostolic times.
 These texts are Acts 8:4–20 and 19:1–7, and Hebrews 6:1–6.

 In the Acts of the Apostles 8:14–17, different ministers are named for the two actions.
 It is not deacon Philip, the baptiser, but only the apostles who were able to impart the pneuma through the laying on of hands:

 Now when the apostles in Jerusalem heard that Samaria had accepted the word of God, they sent them Peter and John, who went down and prayed for them, that they might receive the holy Spirit, for it had not yet fallen upon any of them; they had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them and they received the holy Spirit.